saint1415/powershell/README.md

 # Plex Migration Toolkit

 A Windows PowerShell GUI tool for backing up and migrating Plex Media Server data.
-Provides both command-line and graphical interfaces for creating reliable backups of your Plex configuration, databases, and metadata.
+Provides a clean, modern interface for creating reliable backups of your Plex configuration, databases, and metadata.

 ![Plex Migration Toolkit Screenshot](screenshot.png)